TransVault/documentation/README.md

 ## Atom

-Intro to Atom.

-How to install
-Where to download from
+Atom is a third-party text editor that supports Markdown, you can download the program from [here](https://atom.io/ "Install Atom")

-Once Atom is installed please run the folwing from command prompt or terminal:
+Once Atom is installed run the following from a command prompt or terminal.
+This will install some useful packages that will assist in the formatting of your documentation.
 ```
 apm install tool-bar markdown-writer tool-bar-markdown-writer git-clone
 ```

 ## Command Palette
-In that welcome screen, we are introduced to probably the most important command in Atom, the Command Palette.
-If you press Cmd+Shift+P while focused in an editor pane, the command palette will pop up.
+In the welcome screen we are introduced to probably the most important command in Atom, the Command Palette.
+If you press "Cmd+Shift+P" while focused in an editor pane, the command palette will pop up.

 ## Markdown Preview
-Shift+Control+M
+Pressing "Shift+Control+M" whilst in an existing document will bring up the markdown preview pane, so you can see how your document will look once it's published.

 ## [GitHub repository](https://github.com/TransVault/documentation)
 You will need to clone our repo by TBD.

+## GitHub

+"Ctrl-Shift-9" can be used to toggle the GitHub pane within Atom.